 RN-52 Bluetooth Hookup Guide

-The RN-52 is a sleek Bluetooth audio module from Roving Networks.
+The RN-52 Audio Bluetooth Breakout is a sleek Bluetooth audio module from Roving Networks broken out on an easy to use PCB.
 It allows you to send stereo audio over a wireless Bluetooth connection.
 The module has an embedded DSP that handles the audio stream entering and exiting the module, converting the digital wireless signals into audio and vice versa.
 The module is easy to configure with both ASCII commands and GPIO.
 It can function as a stand alone module, or it can be incorporated with a microprocessor to create the ultimate wireless audio experience.

 Covered in this Tutorial